 Sometimes exercise feels like work, and work is not fun.

 Do you have trouble motivating yourself to hit the gym or go for a run?
 Not to worry, being active isn’t necessarily about the activity, but rather about getting your heart rate up.
-There are plenty of outdoor activity options out there for those of us who may not be workout buffs; check out five of our favorites:
+There are plenty of outdoor activities out there for those of us who may not be workout buffs; check out five of our favorites:

 Take a long walk or go for a hike